RetroAchievements/api-docs/docs/v1/get-leaderboard-entries.md

 # Leaderboard Entries

-A call to this endpoint will retrieve a given leadboard's entires, targeted by its ID.
+A call to this endpoint will retrieve a given leaderboard's entries, targeted by its ID.

 [[toc]]